mrOttoW/vite-wordpress-php/README.md

 offering better precision for a more complex assets folder & file structure.

 ### Manifest Resolver
-The `ManifestResolver` class handles reading and accessing the Vite manifest file and additionally integrates into the dev server for better precision.
+The `ManifestResolver` class handles reading and accessing the Vite manifest file and additionally integrates into the dev server.

 You can use the `ManifestResolver` instance, which needs to be wrapped in a function or helper class to work within hooks.
 Alternatively, you can use the `Manifest` facade, which handles this for you.